C-Johnson83/supreme-adventure/README.md

 - **Collaborative Planning**: Invite collaborators such as co-hosts or event planners to work together on event organization.
 Share access to event details and tasks for seamless collaboration.
 ## Installation
-To set up the Event Registry on your local machine, follow these steps:
+To set up The Three Amigos Event Registry on your local machine, follow these steps:

 1. Clone the repository to your local machine:
    ```bash